-Cooked sous vide at 150°F, chicken breast takes on a juicy, slightly stringy texture perfect for chicken salad.
+Cooked sous vide at 150°F, chicken breast takes on a juicy, slightly stringy texture that's perfect for chicken salad.
 Cooking sous vide also gives you the chance to add extra flavor—we like to throw lemon and tarragon into the cooking bag.
 As for the dressing, we stay classic with homemade mayonnaise, Dijon mustard, and aromatics.

-Here we use sous vide chicken breast to make a Japanese-inspired chicken salad dressed with miso paste, mirin, Japanese mustard, and shichimi togarashi.
-In addition to the dressing we mix in buttery avocado and nutty sautéed corn.
+Here, we use sous vide chicken breast to make a Japanese-inspired chicken salad dressed with miso paste, mirin, Japanese mustard, and shichimi togarashi.
+In addition to the dressing, we mix in buttery avocado and nutty sautéed corn.
 Fun fact: you don't actually need a skillet to brown and sweeten corn—you can do it in the microwave!

-Our version of "bang bang" chicken is decidedly less violent than the classic—thanks to the magic of sous vide the chicken is plenty of tender even without pounding it.
+Our version of "bang bang" chicken is decidedly less violent than the classic—thanks to the magic of sous vide, the chicken is plenty of tender even without pounding it.
 We use the energy saved on the chicken to crush Sichuan peppercorns, garlic, sesame, and chili oil with a mortar and pestle to make the sauce.

 If you don't have a sous vide circulator (or a beer cooler), poaching is your best bet for tender, gently-cooked chicken.
 While most poaching recipes have you start with simmering water, we prefer to start the meat in cold water and gradually bring it to temperature.
 Once poached, slice the breast and dress it with the watercress and miso vinaigrette.